brod-intel/work/design_pull-vs-push.md

 - There is limited physical real estate to have a management hardware near target devices
 - Cost and skillset is limited at locations
 - Majority of devices do not have a BMC
-- Out-of-band Provisioning and In-Band Provisioning may not be done in the same physical location
+- Out-of-band Provisioning and In-Band Provisioning will most likely be done in different physical locations
 - The massive quantity of devices in different geos and generally there is an army of boots on the ground which require minimal training
 - Sometimes diagnosing a device remotely by human is more costly than shipping a unit to replace it